 You can create new DAX calculations for your report without updating the cube.

+Access the wizard through the Custom Calculations ribbon item.
 Click the DAX button (highlighted) to create a new calculation, and then use the controls on the right to select

 - Table the measure will appear in